Exploring the Red Planet

 A NASA JPL artist imagines a laser beam from the Mars Telecommunications Orbiter carrying science data from the Red Planet to Earth as an interplanetary extension of the Internet.
 CLICK IMAGE TO ENLARGE

-NASA will extend the Internet to Mars with the launch of the Mars Telecommunications Orbiter in 2009.
+NASA had planned to extend the Internet to Mars with the launch of the Mars Telecommunications Orbiter (MTO) in 2009.

-The MTO spacecraft will arrive in a high orbit above Mars in 2010 and then be used to relay Internet-style data packets to Earth from a variety of Mars landers and orbiters for as much as ten years.
+The MTO spacecraft would have arrived in a high orbit above Mars in 2010 and then would have been used to relay Internet-style data packets to Earth from a variety of Mars landers and orbiters for as much as ten years.

 MTO firsts.
-Mars Telecommunications Orbiter will be that planet's first high-speed data connection and the first interplanetary spacecraft dedicated to providing communications services to other spacecraft.
+Mars Telecommunications Orbiter would have been that planet's first high-speed data connection and the first interplanetary spacecraft dedicated to providing communications services to other spacecraft.

-The spacecraft will orbit the Red Planet at a higher altitude than most other orbiters so it can provide effective relay of science data from surface missions on the ground such as the roving Mars Science Laboratory.
+The spacecraft would have orbited the Red Planet at a higher altitude than most other orbiters so it could have provided effective relay of science data from surface missions on the ground such as the roving Mars Science Laboratory.

-MTO will communicate with Earth on two radio wavelength bands and also by an optical laser communicator.
+MTO would have communicated with Earth on two radio wavelength bands and also by an optical laser communicator.

 A NASA JPL artist imagines a group of satellites around Mars providing navigation and communication for robots and humans down on the Red Planet, while a larger spacecraft ensures the Mars-Earth connection.